Why the Turing Test Doesn't Work

 Yes, I can hear the counter-argument here - that while many rubes are easy to fool, that there could be a group of highly trained specialists who develop a form of expertise in which they can distinguish between conscious beings and non-conscious beings.
 One remembers the scenes from Blade Runner: "You look down and see a tortoise, Leon."
 Maybe so, maybe there will emerge this new kind of occupation, in which humans can become highly skilled.
 But doesn't this defeat the entire point of Turing's thought experiment?
 If Turing, along behaviorist lines, wanted to propose to us that "conscious" means "able to convince most people that one is conscious," ...but then we have to revise that definition to something like "able to convince consciousness specialists that one is conscious," ...then we are still left wondering how these consciousness specialists will be trained to identify conscious, and we are back to square one in terms of trying to define consciousness.
 We seem to have a circular definition, in which the term being defined is itself part of the definition.
 And it seems plausible that these consciousness specialists could get caught in a feedback loop where they are led by their study (in an interesting kind of via negativa) to avoid the obvious pitfalls of non-consciousness - certain patterns of thinking that non-conscious beings tend to exhibit, perhaps? - and so they refine their studies further and further about something but without getting any closer to consciousness, because they still don't know what it is.
 And now, where we had one problem - not knowing what consciousness is - we now have two problems: we still don't know what consciousness is, but now we have a class of supposed experts, who claim to know what consciousness is, without any real justification, but with their own industry, their own lobbyists, etc., etc..

 This brings us to the other problem I mentioned about the Turing Test.
 In a way, as I have tried to show, it is too easy.
 But in another way, it is also too hard.
+That is, the Turing Test may filter out beings too hastily, dismissing conscious beings and categorizing them as non-conscious without sufficient evidence.
+This could be true in many, many ways.
+It's not hard to see why - in fact, some of the most obvious questions a judge could ask would be questions like:

 Imagine, for a moment, what it would be like if you were a conscious being that failed the Turing test.
 You would be conscious, but no one would recognize you as a conscious being.